SamMed05/c-cpp-notes/docs/basics-of-programming.md

 5. Validation

 ![Problem-solving process diagram](./assets/problem-solving-process.svg)
 <figcaption>Fig.1.
-A diagram describing the general process to solve a problem.</figcaption>
+A diagram describing the general process of solving a problem.</figcaption>

 This sequence of steps leads the developer to create a functional program that can automate a task or solve a problem.

 In the testing phase the developer checks if what has been done is working as expected, and if not, it starts again by thinking and designing a new potential solution by adopting different strategies.